1/19 AEW DYNAMITE RESULTS: Keller’s detailed report and analysis on Moxley's return, Cody's promo, Sting & Darby vs. Acclaimed, Punk vs. Spears, Cole teams with Spears - Pro Wrestling Torch

 (6) STING & DARBY ALLIN vs. THE ACCLAIMED (Max Caster & Anthony Bowens)

 Caster rapped his way out.
 He said they’ll leave their teeth more crooked than most politicians.
-He referenced Starrcade ’97 also.
+He said they’d make Sting look worse than Starrcade ’97.
 Bowens announced to D.C. they have arrived.
 Caster then stomped on the skateboard they brought to the ring.
-Bowens and Caster attacked Sting and Darby before the bell.
-They put a chair around his neck and then knocked him off the ring apron to the floor.
+Darby came out to his music.
+Then Sting came out to his music and they came to the ring together.
+Before the bell, Caster and Bowens attacked Sting and Darby.
+Schiavone said it’s been 21 years since Sting last wrestled on TBS.
+They took out Sting, and then put a chair around Darby’s neck and then knocked him off the ring apron to the floor.
+The bump looked rough.
 The ref called for a doctor to check on Darby.
-Sting walked over to check on Darby.
-The match began with Sting fighting basically alone.
-They cut to a break with The Acclaimed in control. [c/ss]
+The doctors told the ref that Darby wasn’t able to wrestle.
+The ref asked Sting if he wanted to wrestle alone.
+Sting said he would.
+The match began with Sting fighting alone, but the crowd popped for him taking it to the two heels at first.
+They showed Darby being helped to the back, holding his neck.
+Bowens took the corner pad off, then Sting crashed into the corner with a Stinger Splash attempt.
+Caster hit Sting with a dropkick, then Bowens scored a two count.
+They cut to a split-screen break with The Acclaimed in control. [c/ss]

-Darby eventually recovered and tagged in.
-He landed a Coffin Splash on Caster in the corner and then applied a hanging guillotine.
-Caster tagged in Bowens, who then elbowed Darby and sideslammed him.
+Caster and Bowens methodically beat up Sting during the break.
+Excalibur said it’s been essentially a handicapped match.
+Sting came back and applied a Scorpion Death Lock on Caster.
+Bowens punched Sting.
+Sting no-sold it.
+A second strike to Sting knocked him down and out of the ring.
+Bowens hit Sting at ringside with the boom box.
+Darby returned with a vengeance, looking totally recovered.
+Fans chanted “Darby!”
+He legally tagged in, then landed a Code Red on Caster for a near fall.
+Sting was kneeling, perhaps catching his breath from carrying so much of the match and also selling the boom box shot.
+Darby landed a Coffin Splash on Caster in the corner and then applied a hanging guillotine.
+Caster crawled over and tagged in Bowens, who then elbowed Darby and sideslammed him.
 Caster then landed a top rope elbow.
 Sting broke up Bowens’ cover.
 Sting clotheslined Caster over the top rope, then backdropped a charging Bowens over the top rope.
 He looked tired as he set up a running splash off the stage onto Caster through a table.
 Fans chanted “Holy shit!”
 Back in the ring, Bowens ran into an exposed turnbuckle.
 Darby then landed a Coffin Drop for the win.

 WINNERS: Darby & Sting in 9:00.